 Types of coating used in flexible solar panels

 ETFE( Ethylene tetrafluoroethylene).
 A fluorine-based plastic.
 ETFE were created to help make robust flexible panels.
 It was created with high corrosion resistance and is considered to have the same long life span as tempered glass when used in the solar industry.
 Unlike most flexible panels, it is less prone to cracking, delamination and corrosion.
 Up to 10 years lifespan.

 PET.
 A kind of polyester-based plastic.
 Affordable and light.
 Has a short lifespan of 5 years, prone to delamination and corrosion.

 Install hard panels with an air space underneath to permit the panel to cool down.
 Warm temperatures produce a decline in the panel voltage of approximately 1V for every 12°C(22°F) to 15°C(27°F) temperature rise.

 On a 12V system solar panels ought to be connected in parallel so the voltage stays the same.
 With panels in parallel, the amperage of each panel is added up, and the performance of one panel is not dependent on the performance of another.
 This is important on a boat because at one point or another, one of the panels will have shade from the mast, radar post, boom etc. Multiple panels connected in parallel offer the best performance.
 Wiring panels in parallel requires a thicker wire gauge to accommodate higher passing current.

 To wire multiple panels in parallel you'll need MC4 branch connectors, or T connectors.

-Adding panels to a systems is easy with branch connectors, this is how you connect them in parallel.
-A 3-way branch connector accepts 2 wires, and combines them into one, so a connector with two positives become one positive, and the same applies to the negatives side.
+Adding panels to a system is easy with branch connectors, this is how you connect them in parallel.
+A 3-way branch connector accepts 2 wires, and combines them into one, so a connector with two positives becomes one positive, and the same applies to the negative side.
 These two wires will in turn connect to the solar controller.

 In short, things to remember: